ender732/video-generator/README.md

 # BeanFlow Video Generator

-A free, open-source text-to-video generator for creating your BeanFlow pitch video.
+A free, open-source text-to-video generator for creating your pitch video.

 ## Features